Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

-8 million Californians depend on the state’s Department of Social Services to get by.
-Some are the homeless who need help in their struggles with mental illness, addiction, and hunger.
+Millions of Californians rely on services administered through the state’s Department of Social Services to get by.
+Some are homeless and struggling with mental illness, addiction, and hunger.
 Others are children who need someone to protect them against a world that has largely failed them.
-Still more are elderly and exploited, immigrated and ignored, and ostracized and oppressed.
+Still more are elderly and exploited, immigrated and ignored, ostracized and oppressed.
 No matter what hardships their daily lives bring, social workers are there to help.

 But being a social worker is about more than a passion for social justice.
-It’s about connecting people with the right resources at the right time.
-It’s about preventing crises before they happen and intervening when they do.
-To learn how to do these things effectively, many California students enroll in a bachelor of social work (BSW) program at one of the state’s many colleges or universities.
-If you’re called to take that path, here’s what you need to know about applying to, paying for, and studying at different BSW programs in California.
+It’s about connecting people with the right resources at the right time — preventing crises before they happen and intervening when they do.
+To learn how to do these things effectively, many California students enroll in a Bachelor of Social Work (BSW) program at one of the state’s many colleges and universities.
+Here’s what you need to know about applying to, paying for, and studying at BSW programs in California.

 What Can I Do With a BSW In California?

-BSWs (also known as bachelors of arts in social work or BASWs) are widely regarded to be entry-level social work degrees.
-However, entry-level social workers are vital to the field.
-In many cases, they work on the frontlines providing services directly to vulnerable people.
+BSWs (also known as Bachelor of Arts in Social Work or BASWs) are widely regarded as entry-level social work degrees.
+But entry-level doesn’t mean unimportant.
+In many cases, BSW graduates work on the frontlines, providing services directly to the people who need them most.

 With a BSW in California, you can become a: